Wednesday, July 20, 2011

 Mi Pelo IV

-As I was walking down one of the main streets to my hotel in Guadalajara, Mexico, a guy rode by on a bike and make a sharp u-turn on the sidewalk.
+As I was walking down one of the main streets to my hotel in Guadalajara, Mexico, a guy rode by on a bike and made a sharp u-turn on the sidewalk.
 He stopped in front of me and asked if I was a Rasta.
 I told him no. It didn't take me long to figure out he was fascinated with my hair because he kept staring at it.

 He pretended to be interested in where I was from, my name, etc. Eventually, he got to the point.
 He wanted to know about my hair.
 I told him they were locs.
 He asked to touch them.
 I pretended not to understand his Spanish request.
 Fed up, I guess, he reached out and grabbed a front loc, molested it ever so lightly, softly said, "Bonita" and rode off.